runtimeverification/k-editor-support/k-vscode/README.md

 - Integration with the `klsp` that provides limited support for code completion and error reporting for syntax errors.
 Requires K v5.5.60 or higher.

+- To enable `klsp` in Markdown you have to manually select the Language Mode in the bottom right.
+To make this the default behavior you can modify the Workspace Settings by adding `"files.associations": { "*.md": "kframework" }` in your `package.json`.